 As of March 16, SOC Liaisons continue to remotely monitor fire weather conditions for ESF 11.
-Slide sets are being distributed to the State, Regional, and District Extension Administration to maintain situational awareness and prepare personnel for weather events.
 A State of Texas Assistance Request (STAR) was submitted to AgriLife and approved for the DAR Specialist in Disaster District 18 to assist with agricultural donation management at the Crabapple Fire in Gillespie County.
-The DAR Specialist met with TDEM and Gillespie County officials to assess agricultural needs.